Germany's Maas tours Canada's melting Arctic | DW | 15.08.2019

 No longer 'theoretical discussion'

-The location's ice loss showed that climate change was "no theoretical discussion" and made clear what would happen "if we don't change our behavior," said Maas, referring to fossil fuel cuts promised by nations at the UN's 2015 Paris summit.
+The location's ice loss showed that climate change was "no theoretical discussion" and made clear what would happen "if we don't change our behavior," Maas said, referring to fossil fuel reductions promised by nations at the 2015 UN summit in Paris.

 "They come back [thinking] differently compared to when they set out."